anthony-hopkins/django_postgresql_docker_start/README.md

 This process is designed to simplify the process of using PostgreSQL and Docker in conjunction with Django to implement development
  (and potential testing) from within a docker container.
 This is a good way to avoid the hassle of virtual environments as well as ensures a consistent development environment that can be deployed anywhere docker is installed.
+This works by leveraging docker-compose to ingest the current project directories code into the current container and exposing the Django port to the host operating system.
+ A usage example will be provided below to clarify this.

 ## Getting Started